QZGao/spectral_fit/README.md

 # Pulsar spectrum fitting

 This repository contains code to fit pulsar radio spectra using Bayesian methods.

 The dataset is based on a compilation of literature data, including the latest `pulsar-spectra` catalogue (version 2.1.0) and a set of additional recent measurements.

 The fitting methods include various spectral models and options for handling outliers and systematic uncertainties.
+Although most of the options are not used in the paper, they present our attempts to improve the fitting process and account for data issues.

 ## Installation